robertorcosta/azure-docs.pt-br/articles/hdinsight/hadoop/apache-hadoop-use-hive-ambari-view.md

 ### <a name="tez-ui"></a>Interface de usuário do Tez

-Para exibir a ida de ida de Tez para a consulta, selecione a guia **Tez UI** abaixo da planilha.
+Para exibir a interface do usuário do amTez para a consulta, selecione a guia **interface do usuário do tez** abaixo da planilha.

 > [!IMPORTANT]
 > O Tez não é usado para resolver todas as consultas.
 Muitas consultas podem ser resolvidas sem usar o Tez.